RedheadedGamer/Conway_Life_C/README.md

 Conways game of life in C cli, tui

 ## Project details
 This is a personal c program that emulates a [Conways Game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation in terminal based on user "drawn" input.
 It is written for unix systems only as the c libraries only allow that.
 There is very little error catching at the moment however this will be fixed in future versions and it is planned to make this work on windows systems as well.
+This does require colour in the terminal and a font that allows the characters U+2550 - U+255D

 ## Usage
 ### Makefile
-This project makes use of a Makefile so these tqo commands are implemented hopwever it is still very simple:
+This project makes use of a Makefile so these two commands are implemented hopwever it is still very simple:
 ```
 make
 ```